CloudRepublic/cloudrepublic-blog/source/_posts/Azure-Blueprints.md

 When we think about a blueprint, we usually think about a technical drawing or guide for making something.
 It’s a design or pattern that can be followed.

-If we, for example, want to create a treehouse, then we would draw a blueprint and follow the design carefully.
+If we, for example, want to create a treehouse, then we would draw a blueprint and follow the design carefully to always have the same outcome as the blueprint instructs.

 Azure Blueprints works in much the same way.
 IT Engineers can use an Azure Blueprint to design and deploy Azure resources to Azure according to different rules and patterns that an enterprise has.